 Robin was AusAID’s first permanent representative to the OECD Development Assistance Committee in Paris from 1999 to 2002.
 He represented Australia on the boards of the UN World Food Programme and the International Fund for Agricultural Development in this period.
 He has also worked at Australia’s Department of the Prime Minister and Cabinet.

-Robin was appointed a non-executive director of UNICEF Australia in September 2013.
+Robin was appointed to the board of UNICEF Australia in September 2013 and chairs its Programs, Policy and Advocacy Committee.

 Robin holds an honours degree in philosophy from the Australian National University.